 - International Electrotechnical Commission: IEC 60617 – Graphical Symbols for Diagrams.
-The IEC database requires a yearly subscription and offers designers access to one of the most comprehensive groups of schematic symbols.
-The vast majority of designers and manufacturers use this standard directly or base their own standards on it.
+The IEC database requires a yearly subscription, but designers can access one of the most comprehensive groups of schematic symbols relied upon by engineers worldwide.
+Most designers and manufacturers use this standard directly or base their own standards on it.

-- IPC-2612-1 – Sectional Requirements for Electronic Diagramming Symbol Generation Methodology.
-This IPC standard defines strategies for creating new schematic symbols that are compliant with norms in the electronics industry.
+- IPC-2612-1: Sectional Requirements for Electronic Diagramming Symbol Generation Methodology.
+This IPC standard defines strategies for creating new schematic symbols that comply with electronics industry norms.
 It’s accessible through a one-time purchase.

 There are even schematic symbols for some simple machines that may be integrated into a circuit, like buzzers, speakers, relays, and motors.
-With extremely complex machines, it may be unnecessary, too time-consuming, or too difficult to depict all components they contain within a schematic.
-Schematic symbols, then, can simplify a project by using a single symbol for complex machines.
+With extremely complex machines, it may be unnecessary, too time-consuming, or too difficult to depict all the components they contain within a schematic.
+Therefore, schematic symbols can simplify designers’ projects by using a single symbol for complex machines.

 Table of Schematic Symbols

 It’s important for designers to know many of these older schematic symbols if they are upgrading or analyzing older technology.
 If a designer or engineer creates completely new electronics projects, knowledge of older symbols is not as essential but may be beneficial occasionally.
 Given the rapid increase of technology, the new IPC standard governing the creation of new schematic symbols may be especially helpful to designers.